A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

-Form definition \ref{sn}, we can properly write down the measure $\nu$.
-To do so, choose a parametrisation of the geodesic segment $I$ by its arc length.
+\begin{remark} \begin{itemize} \item According to Lemma \ref{memlem}, the space of spherical needles is contained in $\mathcal{MC}^{\leq 1}$. \item One can properly writes down the measure $\nu$.
+To do so, chose a parametrization of the geodesic segment $I$ by its arc length.
 Therefore there is a (canonical) map $s:[0,l(I)]\to I$.
-For every $t\in[0,l(s)]$, we have that $\Vert \frac{ds}{dt}\Vert=1$.
+For every $t\in[0,l(s)]$, we have $\Vert \frac{ds}{dt}\Vert=1$.
 The measure $dt$ is the canonical Riemannian length-measure associated to the geodesic segment $I$.
-Using now the parametrisation of $I$ by $t\in [0,l(I)]$, the measure $\nu$ can be written as $\nu=C\cos^{n-1}(t-t_0)dt$, for $t_0\in[0,\pi]$ and $C$ the normalisation constant such that :
+Then, $I$ is parametrized by $t\in [0,l(I)]$, the measure $\nu$ can be written as $\nu=C\cos(t-t_0)^{n-1}dt$, for $t_0\in[0,\pi]$ and $C$ is the normalization constant such that :